-We found high variability in CH4 emissions within land use types that were very close to each other (Fig. 1b).
+We found high variability in CH_4 emissions within land-use types that were very close to each other (Fig. 1b).
 These differences might be attributed to the microbial community composition and abundance, which can change rapidly over small spatial scales (Martiny et al, 2006; Drenovskyet al, 2010).
-In general, emissions of CH4 were best explained by 475 land use type.
+In general, emissions of CH_4 were best explained by land-use type.
 Our study is consistent with the recent findings, which reported very high variations in GHG fluxes from mature, converted, and restored land use types for mangroves (Cameron et al, 2020).
-Our findings also corroborate studies on GHG emissions in a Mediterranean climate, where drained agricultural land use types, pasture and corn were the largest CO2 emitters compared to restored wetlands (Knox et al. 2015).
-Our findings are also in agreement with other studies which reported drained, and degraded peatlands were large net sources of CO2 (Nieveen et al, 2005; Veenendaal et al, 2007; Hirano et al, 2012).
-Overall, our study provides evidence that despite GHG emissions from wetlands, these are lower than for some 480 agricultural land uses.
-Additionally, some of the wetland types, such as marshes were consistently found to be sinks of CO2 and CH4- This has been previously reported, with studies finding that some intertidal wetlands can be sinks of GHG at least under some conditions or during some times of the year (Knox et al, 2015; Maher et al, 2016)
+Our findings also corroborate studies on GHG emissions in a Mediterranean climate, where drained agricultural land use types, pasture and corn were the largest CO_2 emitters compared to restored wetlands (Knox et al. 2015).
+Our findings are also in agreement with other studies which reported drained, and degraded peatlands were large net sources of CO_2 (Nieveen et al, 2005; Veenendaal et al, 2007; Hirano agricultural land uses.
+Additionally, some of the wetland types, such as marshes were consistently found to be sinks of CO_2 and CH_4 .
+This has been previously reported, with studies finding that some intertidal wetlands can be sinks of GHG at least under some conditions or during some times of the year (Knox et al, 2015; Maher et al, 2016)